Does a career in the automotive maintenance industry sound right for you?

 Our students regularly compete in SkillsUSA and win top honors at the local, state and national levels.
-The St. Louis and Wentzville programs are accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF).
+The Ranken St. Louis and Ranken-West(Wentzville, MO) programs are accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF).

-Ranken’s award-winning Automotive Maintenance Technology program is also offered at our Wentzville location.
+Ranken’s award-winning Automotive Maintenance Technology program is also offered at our Ranken-West(Wentzville, MO) location.
 Students will attend classes loaded with hands-on activities for four days each week while completing the four-semester program.

 If you’re trying to figure out how to become a mechanic while holding down your day job, don’t worry.
 Classes can also be taken in the evening; making it easier to find employment during the day.